amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 }, [time]);
 ```

-## Dependency Array
+# Dependency Array

-If we remove the dependency, which is [time], in console will look like this, not update the interval.
+If we remove the dependency, which is [time], in the console will look like this, not update the interval.

 ```cmd
 component keep mounted or updated